 Henna’s job description includes matters related to vibration, site water, contaminated land coordination, mass recycling, etc. She also carries out tree inspections, issues reminders about dust prevention and, together with the authorities, comes up with ideas to reduce noise levels during construction.

 “The 25-kilometre-long site includes, e.g. three Natura areas, urban streams as well as harmful invasive species, which must be rooted out before the work starts.
 We can also perform eco-friendly acts during the construction.
 For example, in Jokeri Light Rail, we have utilised top soil as recycled substrate, enabling us to use the existing seed bank and save the virgin natural resources, installed artificial nests for house martins in Vantaanjoki to provide a safe nesting environment in the area, installed a small animal underpass in Viikki to provide animals with safe access along the green strip in the north/south direction and improved the conditions for the fish population in Mustapuro as well as Mätäjoki, where we delivered natural rocks last spring and volunteers helped provide young trout with safe shallows in which to grow,” lists Henna Malmipuro.

-The environment has also been taken into consideration in many respects in Blominmäki, where a new wastewater treatment plant is being built.
+The environment has also been taken into consideration in many respects in Blominmäki, where a new wastewater treatment plant is almost finished.